‘Accidental Americans’ living abroad fight tax bill from Uncle Sam

 He grew up and studied there, and now works in Paris.

-In 2014, while he was working in Austria, his French bank contacted him asking for his U.S. tax identification number.
+In 2014, his French bank contacted him asking for his U.S. tax identification number.
 Thinking it was a mistake, Lehagre ignored the request despite repeated warnings.
-He moved back to France, but the requests didn't stop.
+The requests didn't stop.

 He did some research and discovered that he was also an "accidental American" and could face a looming tax bill from the United States.

-Note: CORRECTION (April 23, 2018, 4:13 a.m.
-ET): An earlier version of this article incorrectly stated that Fabien Lehagre worked in Austria during 2014.